Dallas Bunion Specialist

 I basically explain to the patient the easy way and the hard way.
 The choice depends upon how severe the angulation has become.
 A small or moderate bunion is easy to fix.
 In a nutshell, a small incision is made over the bump.
 The bump is removed.
 The 1st metatarsal is then cut in a special way to reduce the angulation that exists.
 This is reduced to the desired correction and held in place with 2 screws.
 Sutures or staples are used to close the skin.
 Look at the procedural videos section of the website when you get a chance.
 You’ll need to wear a big black boot for about 4-6 weeks.
 Don’t worry, it matches everything.
 Generally speaking, I have the patient return to the office approximately 3 days after surgery for their 1st post-operative visit.
 We make sure everything is ok, take x-rays, refill pain meds, etc. You’ll need to keep your foot dry until the stitches come out in about 2 weeks.
 I then see the patient every 2 weeks for the next 2 months.
 Physical therapy and joint manipulation is standard.
 As long as there are no complications, I tell the patient you’ll be back in tennis shoes in about 6 weeks and back to your normal, everyday activities, including running, at around 3 months.
 Oh, don’t forget that if you have right foot surgery, technically you cannot drive with the boot on.
 I am not only a left foot and ankle surgeon, fortunately.

 Now the hard way really is the hard way.
-What I mean by that is that because the bunion is severe, it requires more aggressive surgical treatment.
+What I mean by that is that because the bunion is moderate to severe, it requires more aggressive surgical treatment.
 Keep in mind, not all podiatrists are capable of doing this either, so it’s important to ask.
 Because the bunion is severe, it needs to be addressed at the apex of the deformity.
-That means where the 1st metatarsal attaches to the middle of the foot.
+That means where the 1st metatarsal attaches to the middle of the foot, not at the bump!.
 This is a longer procedure, about 1 and ½ – 2 hours in my hands because I use a plate and screws to hold it in place after reducing the deformity.
 The plate is more work but more secure.
-This also means that you cannot walk on the operative foot for about 6 weeks.
+This also means that you cannot walk on the operative foot for about 3-4 weeks.
 That sounds easy, but try not walking on your foot for a day or two.
 It’s a drag, literally.
-The time frame for recovery is about the same as the easy way except you cannot walk on the foot.
-So, if your bunion is moderate and getting worse, it is easier to fix for me and easy to recover for you if you get the easy way done sooner rather than later.
+After the 3-4 weeks of non-weight bearing, there is an additional 4 – 6 weeks walking in the boot.
+Also, don’t forget about driving!
+You won’t be able to use that right foot for a while (unless you drive a manual).

 To schedule an appointment with our Dallas bunion specialist, call (214) 366-4600.
 Our dedicated staff are here to help.